nickgeoca/browser-server-eddsa-aes/README.md

-Secure JSON web posts- exchange keys with EdDSA and communicate over aes-128.
+Secure JSON web posts from browser to server
+ - exchanges keys with EdDSA
+ - communicates with aes-128